albin-joseph/Rust-programming/courses/_01_crash_course/README.md

 - Provides information about your program to the compiler
     - More robust programs
 - Make program code to more readable

+## Fundamentals | Structure
+- A type that contains multiple pieces of data
+    -  All or nothing - cannot have some pieces of data and not others
+- Each piece of data is called a "field"
+- Makes working with data easier
+    - Similar data can be grouped together